Comprehensive Guide to Hand and Wrist Anatomy and Conditions

 Nerves of the Hand

-The three main nerves of the hand and wrist include:
+The three main nerves of the hand and wrist originate at the shoulder and travel down the arm to the hand:

-• Ulnar nerve: The ulnar nerve crosses the wrist through an area called Guyon’s canal and branches to provide sensation to the little finger and half of the ring finger.
+• The ulnar nerve crosses the wrist through an area called Guyon’s canal and branches to provide sensation to the little finger and half of the ring finger.

-• Median nerve: The median nerve crosses the wrist through a tunnel called the carpal tunnel.
-The median nerve provides sensation to the palm, thumb, index finger, middle finger and part of the ring finger.
+• The median nerve crosses the wrist through a tunnel called the carpal tunnel, providing sensation to the palm, thumb, index finger, middle finger and part of the ring finger.

-• Radial nerve: The radial nerve runs down the thumb side of the forearm and provides sensation to the back of the hand from the thumb to the middle finger.
+• The radial nerve runs down the thumb side of the forearm and provides sensation to the back of the hand from the thumb to the middle finger.

 Blood Vessels of the Hand

-Blood vessels travel beside the nerves to supply blood to the hand.
 The main arteries are the ulnar and radial arteries, which supply blood to the front of the hand, fingers, and thumb.
 The ulnar artery travels next to the ulnar nerve through the Guyon’s canal in the wrist.
 The radial artery is the largest artery of the hand, traveling across the front of the wrist, near the thumb.
-Pulse is measured at the radial artery.
+Other blood vessels travel across the back of the wrist to supply blood to the back of the hand, fingers and thumb.

 Adult Forearm Fractures